- Brand name

 The liquid diet recommended with this medication may affect your blood glucose levels and adjustment of your diabetic medication may be required.

 Taking other medicines

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.
-These include:
+Tell your doctor or buy without a prescription from your pharmacy, supermarket or health food shop.